Search Engine OptimizationAll-in-One for Dummies

 Having the proper server can make or break your SEO project.
 This book

 Once you compile all the data about your website’s performance, how do you go about analyzing it?
 This book discusses analytics and the tools you would use to understand the data your site is generating.

 Book IX: International SEO

-This book discusses taking your site international and the challenges you’ll face in various search engine markets around the world.
+This book discusses taking your site international and the challenges you’ll face

 The appendix that follows the last book deals with the importance of digital marketing training and continuing education for professionals and business owners in this fast-moving discipline.
 This includes attending search marketing conferences and other SEO training courses you can attend.